taeastmo/16BMB_manual/docs/source/operations/item_009_pressure.rst

    .. note:: Stop the Pressure Control before switching Mode.
 (Mode button is hidden while Pressure Control is in “Run” state).

-   2. Refill pumps A and B (click the button Refill for each pump).
+   2. Refill pumps A and B (click the button :guilabel:`Refill` for each pump).

    .. note:: Wait until both pumps finish refilling.